andrewhalle/build-your-own/markdowns/gpg.md

 _(note: if I were more interested in some of the initial fields like version and signature_type, I might have made these enums like I did with packet_tag.
 Additionally, I would have parsed `hashed_subpacket_data` and `unhashed_subpacket_data` into subpacket structs)_

-The struct has the obvious form straight from the RFC.
+The struct has the obvious form direct from the RFC.
 One interesting thing to note is that signature packets have both hashed and unhashed subpackets.
 The hashed subpackets are included in the hashing process, and are therefore protected.
 The unhashed subpackets are not included, and can be modified.
 The signature is a `Vec<BigUint>` because the RFC specifies that there can be one or more, but for our purposes, there will only ever be one.

 We can now write `parse_signature_packet`